An Analysis of Socialbots Activity and Influence in Modern Japanese Social Media: Evaluation and Discussion

 We checked the number and percentage of socialbot accounts that tweeted about the nationwide local elections, and found that 34,125 accounts, or 23.8\% of the total 143,440 accounts, were socialbots.
 Socialbot tweets accounted for 164,915, or 37.4\%, of the 440,601 tweets in the nationwide local elections.
 The relationship between tweet accounts and retweet accounts was visualized using a heat map, as shown in the figure\ref{fig:t_h}, and it can be confirmed that humans retweeted the tweets of socialbots, similar to the results of the analysis on the national funeral.

 The table\ref{tab:t_account} shows the number of retweeted accounts (2,161 socialbot accounts and 6,622 human accounts), and it is notable that more than 10\% of the socialbot accounts were authenticated, which is significantly higher than the 2.5\% of human accounts.
+Among the socialbots, there were 229 authenticated accounts, all of which were related to local governments, politicians, and mass media, and the same was true for accounts with more than one million followers.